takeuchi-lab/SafePatternPruning/README.md

 a subset of predictive patterns in the database.
 Our main contribution is to introduce a novel method called safe pat- tern pruning (SPP) for a class of predictive pattern mining problems.
-The SPP method allows us to eciently nd a superset of all the predictive patterns in the database that are needed for the optimal predictive model.
+The SPP method allows us to efficiently nd a superset of all the predictive patterns in the database that are needed for the optimal predictive model.
 The advantage of the SPP method over existing boosting-type method is that